lizhanmit/learning-notes/kafka-note/kafka-note.md

 while (true) {
-  // no messages, one message, or many messages could all come back with a single poll ConsumerRecords<String, String> records = consumer.poll(100);  // 100 milliseconds, amount of time we are willing to wait if data is not available for (ConsumerRecord<String, String> record : records)
+  // no messages, one message, or many messages could all come back with a single poll ConsumerRecords<String, String> records = consumer.poll(100);  // 100 milliseconds: amount of time we are willing to wait if data is not available for (ConsumerRecord<String, String> record : records)
     System.out.printf("offset = %d, key = %s, value = %s%n", record.offset(), record.key(), record.value());
 }